skylark71/workchat-plugin-nagios/docs/README.md

-# Mattermost/Nagios Plugin
+# Workchat/Nagios Plugin

-A Nagios plugin for Mattermost.
+A Nagios plugin for Workchat.
 Supports Nagios Core >= 4.4.x.

 This plugin allows you to:

-* Get logs from specific systems without leaving Mattermost.
+* Get logs from specific systems without leaving Workchat.
 * Get alerts and notifications resembling the `showlog.cgi` UI instantly delivered.
 * Receive system monitoring reports on a subscribed channel.
 * Be frequently informed which hosts and services have an abnormal state.